BenGor/FileBundle/docs/basic_configuration.md

 }
 ```

-After that, you need to extend our `BenGor\UserBundle\Model\User` class in order to build the Doctrine mapping properly.
+After that, you need to extend our `BenGor\File\Domain\Model\File` class in order to build the Doctrine mapping properly.
 The following snippet is the minimum code that bundle needs to work.
 ```php
 <?php